 For most individuals, the government pays a large portion of the total expense of Part D, and the beneficiaries pay the rest.

-A person with a higher income will pay a premium that consists of an extra amount added to the base rate, which is $33.06 in 2021.
+A person with a higher income will pay a premium that consists of an extra amount added to the base rate, which is expected to be $33 in 2022.
 This rate can change from year to year.

 |File individual tax return||File joint tax return||File married and separate tax return||2021 Part D premium|